csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 and also take even more advantage of sprites!
 A machine sees an `img` labelled ‘CSS Wizardry’ (perfect) and a user sees my logo (awesome)!
 Everyone is happy, everything is correct.

+**Edit:** As many people have suggested, you could – if your stats allow it – use a Base64 data-URI instead of a gif and save the HTTP request.
+This obviously isn’t cachable in the same way as an image is, but it is gzippable!